Checkin’ Out Costa Rica on Suicide Showers and other things to avoid

-There are some things that struck us as unique or, at least, a bit unusual.
+Some things struck us as unique or, at least, a bit unusual.
 The suicide shower is one of the most unusual ones.

-You may find these at economy accommodations anywhere in the country, but particularly along the coasts.
+You may find these at economy accommodations anywhere in the country, but mainly along the coasts.

 But my realtor tells me all Tico-style homes also have them.

 The suicide shower, Ticos call it that, is an invention triggered by some engineer’s warped sense of practicality.
 Many, if not most, Tico homes do not have hot water.
 The native Costa Ricans generally see hot water in this warm clime as unnecessary and/or too expensive.
 This invention—an electrically heated shower head—is a way to provide hot water in the shower without having to invest in a water heater and hot water plumbing.

 It works, but I speak from personal experience; it is not without risk.
 You will generally encounter it without a set of instructions.
 It can cause a pretty good shock if misused, wired haphazardly, or if turned on or adjusted in bare, wet feet.
 So do NOT touch any electrically live part of the apparatus while taking a shower.

 Try to avoid accommodations that provide them and, if not, please use due to caution.